weavejester/ring-anti-forgery/README.md

 ## Usage

-Apply the `wrap-anti-forgery` middleware to your Ring handler, along with the standard `wrap-session` middleware supplied in Ring core:
+The `wrap-anti-forgery` middleware should be applied to your Ring handler, inside of the standard `wrap-session` middleware in Ring:

 ```clojure
 (use 'ring.middleware.anti-forgery